 If you are short on funds or the cautious type, consider picking up a like-new machine at a garage sale or on Ebay.
 My daughter-in-law recently bought a good machine at a garage sale for 5$.
-Even better, borrow one from a friend who never uses theirs to see how you like it before making an investment.
-(To my husband: Yes, it is an investment because you can count on many tasty returns.)
+Even better, borrow one from a friend who never uses theirs to see how you like it first.

 My personal favorite and newest machine is a Zojirushi, BB-CEC20.
 It has a timer on the dough cycle and two blades to mix and knead the dough thoroughly.
 The pan will hold up to 4 1/4 cups flour or do smaller batches as well.
-Unfortunately, it is also one of the most expensive bread machines out there but it’s worth it to me since I use it every week.
+Unfortunately, it is also one of the most expensive bread machines out there.
+But it’s worth it to me since I use it nearly every week.

-If, by chance, you already have a bread machine you don’t like or don’t use, don’t chunk the whole idea just yet.
+If, by chance, you already have a bread machine you don’t like or don’t use, don’t chunk it yet.
 Although you may have a less than wonderful machine, a little practice and a good recipe can make a huge difference.
 Stick with me.